SimulationEverywhere-Models/Cadmium-SEIR-Asyn/README.md

 They both require modifying python3 sourcecode to use.

 runner.py has 2 options for a main-ish function.
-They both run the simulator with a cartesian product of possible inputs. main() starts at time=0, where main_c(csv_file_path, time) starts at the specified time with the new constants but the old populations and creates an output that resembles what would happen if the first sim had it's constants changed at some point in it's run.
+They both run the simulator with a cartesian product of possible inputs. main() starts at time=0, where main_c(csv_file_path, time) starts at the specified time with the new constants but the old populations and creates an output that resembles what would happen if the first sim had it's constants changed at the specified time in it's run.

 plotter.py has a number of functions that read some or all of the .csv files that runner.py puts in ./csv and produces mathplotlib charts of them.